Positive Definite Matrices

 3. All the eigenvalues of A are non-negative

 Proof: Assume (c) and show (b).
-Since A is symmetric, by Theorem 1 of Spectral Decomposition, A has a spectral decomposition A = CDCT where D consists of the eigenvalues λ1, …, λn of A. By assumption these are all non-negative, and so there exists the diagonal matrix D½ whose main diagonal consists of \sqrt \lambda_1, …, \sqrt \lambda_n.
+Since A is symmetric, by Property 1 of Spectral Decomposition, A has a spectral decomposition A = CDCT where D consists of the eigenvalues λ1, …, λn of A. By assumption these are all non-negative, and so there exists the diagonal matrix D½ whose main diagonal consists of \sqrt \lambda_1, …, \sqrt \lambda_n.
 Since D½D½ = D, we have

 image9348